Callicore eunomia

 Callicore eunomia, the Eunomia eighty-eight or Eunomia numberwing, is a species of butterfly of the family Nymphalidae.
 It is found in the upper Amazonian region, from Colombia and Guyana to Brazil, Peru, and Bolivia.

 The wingspan is 30–40 mm.
-Adults are black with a broad, orange or red area on the forewings and a blue area on the hindwings.
-There is a rare form, ab. confluens, found in central Peru, in which the black markings on the underside are greatly enlarged.

 Renowned lepidopterist William Chapman Hewitson provided the first description of the "eighty-eight" in 1853.
+As of 2023, it has been returned to placement in Catagramma.